 Trademark dilution explained

 Many times, trademark dilution occurs where a third party uses another person’s registered mark without permission, on a product that is in no way related to that of the legal trademark owner.
-An effective example of trademark dilution is where one company uses the mark of a food brand for the advertising of its breakfast cereals, thus diluting the uniqueness of the original mark and its brand identity as a food brand.
+An effective example of dilution is where one company uses the mark of a food brand for the advertising of its breakfast cereals, thus diluting the uniqueness of the original mark and its brand identity as a food brand.

 Famous marks are at risk of trademark dilution and the law recognizes this, however, for non-famous marks, the owner must show the infringing party is creating confusion as to the source of the infringing product.
 In other words, in order to take action against trademark dilution, the owner of the mark is obliged to prove the infringing party using the mark will cause uncertainty to the public as to the original source of product represented by the mark.

-Trademark law is broad in scope and extends to trademark dilution.
-It provides that where a mark loses its distinctiveness because of the mark being used by third parties, this will e considered a case of trademark dilution.
+Trademark law is broad in scope and extends to dilution.
+It provides that where a mark loses its distinctiveness because of the mark being used by third parties, this will e considered a case of dilution.